-This morning you will meet with a local representative who will describe the tour, deliver your bikes and answer any of your questions.
-After a short cycle you take the ferry and then the vaporetto, passing in front of Piazza San Marco, to Punta Sabbioni.
-From here you cycle towards Caorle along the Venetian Adriatic coast, with numerous opportunities for a refreshing bathe in the sea.
-Overnight on the outskirts of Jesolo/Caorle.
+Today you take the ferry to the island of Lido, passing in front of Piazza San Marco, and a smaller boat to Punta Sabbioni (tickets included).
+From here you cycle towards Jesolo or Caorle along the Venetian Adriatic coast, with numerous opportunities for a refreshing swim in the sea.
+Overnight at Jesolo or Caorle.

 Today you will leave the sea behind and head north towards the Julian Alps.
-You will be passing through an area with a multitude of 'Valli da pesca' (stretches of lagoon enclosed by earthen dikes where extensive fish farming is practised) and 'casoni' (constructions used by fisherman in the past during fishing season.)
-Continue to the town of Portogruaro, one of the main centres in the 'Serenissima Republic of Venice' period.
-This town is still impressive today with its glorious 'palazzi' or palaces.
+The route follows quiet country roads, traversing a land that is rich in water.
+You will be passing through an area with a multitude of 'Valli da pesca' (stretches of lagoon enclosed by earthen dikes where extensive fish farming is practised) and 'casoni' (constructions used by fisherman in the past during fishing season).
+There is a small section (1.8km) along a dirt road near the village of Torre di Mosto.
+Continue to the town of Portogruaro, one of the main centres during the 'Serenissima Republic of Venice' period and still impressive today with its glorious 'palazzi' or palaces.

-Today you will cross over the border into Slovenia.
-Continue cycling through famous holiday resorts such as Koper - originally a Venetian town and then Austrian - and Piran, another important town which was ruled for a long time by the Venetians.
+Today is a more demanding stage than the preceding days, with some short ascents and some stretches of moderate traffic.
+After a few kilometres you will cross over the border into Slovenia.
+Continue cycling through famous holiday resorts such as Koper, originally a Venetian town and then Austrian, and Piran, another important town which was ruled for a long time by the Venetians.
 You will finally arrive in Portorož, a town renowned for its spa and bathing facilities.
-Elevation +470

 Today's cycle takes you through the salt mines of Secovlje, a large Slovenian town where a unique habitat has formed for halophytic plants and animals and migrating birds.
-Later you will cross the Croatian border along Istria, the Adriatic Sea's largest peninsula.
+Cross the Croatian border along Istria, the Adriatic Sea's largest peninsula.
+Here the terrain becomes hilly, with small villages and vast forests.
 Your destination is Porec, the tourism capital of Croatia.
 You should take the time to see its Eufrasian Basilica, which was declared Patrimony of Humanity by UNESCO in 1997.
-Elevation +470m

 After breakfast the trip concludes.